 - Create spec packages from start to finish pulling from information within the platform in just a few minutes

-Gather also offers a free trial, with pricing for the introductory Studio plan starting at $165/month (5 users), $290/month (10 users) for the Firm plan, with a customizable Enterprise plan for more custom needs.
+Gather’s introductory Studio plan comes in at $165/month, the Firm plan at $290/month, and a customizable Enterprise plan for more custom needs.